NEW ZEALAND, AUSSIE BIRDS, SOME BATTLING EXTINCTION, RANK HIGH ON 'MUST-SEE' LIST

 Click here for art, music, film and theater at Lilianslastdance.com

-The Southern Hemisphere is also known for that famous black and white flightless bird -- the penguin.
+The Southern Hemisphere is also known for its fabulous gannet colony in Muriwai.
+Thousands of these graceful birds nest in the crags and cliffs north of Auckland and are protected by the New Zealand government.
+We also viewed that famous black and white flightless bird -- the penguin.
 Mainly residing in the Antarctic, penguins migrate to the southern tips of Australia and New Zealand.
-We loved that the handsome Fiordland crested penguin is monogamous and mates for life!
+We love knowing that the handsome Fiordland crested penguin is monogamous and mates for life!

 DUNEDIN DELIGHTS: Coming next Wednesday, we visit Dunedin, one of New Zealand's charming cities.
 Delightful Dunedin, settled by the Scots in 1848, is known for its remarkable train station.
 Remember to explore, learn and live and tell your friends about www.whereiscookie.com